-Strada Education is building on its previous 56 years as USA Funds, which supported $250 billion in financing to help more than 22 million students and parents pay for college.
-Prior to assuming his current role, in July 2013, he worked for 15 years in the public sector and 20 years in the corporate and nonprofit sectors.
+Prior to assuming his current role in July 2013, he worked for 15 years in the public sector and 20 years in the education business and nonprofit sectors.

-Hansen is recognized as a national leader in the education sector.
-He served as U.S. Deputy Secretary of Education from 2001-2003, acting as the department’s chief operating officer and managing 5,000 employees and a $100 billion annual budget.
-He played a key role in developing and implementing landmark legislation that enhanced accountability in education and helped the Education Department earn its first-ever independent clean financial audit.
-Previously at the Education Department, he had served as assistant secretary for management and budget and chief financial officer and in other key leadership positions.
+He served as U.S. Deputy Secretary of Education from 2001-2003, acting as the department’s chief operating officer and managing 5,000 employees anda $100 billion annual budget.
+Previously at the Education Department, he had served as Assistant Secretary for management and budget, chief financial officer and in other key leadership positions.

-He was a member of four state education commissions in the Commonwealth of Virginia, helping improve education and workforce opportunities for students.
-He also was appointed as a commissioner on the National Commission on the Cost of Education.
-Hansen served as an advisory board member for the University of Virginia Curry School of Education and Southern Virginia University.
-He served on the boards of nonprofit organizations including The Education Sector, Reading Is Fundamental, the National Guard Youth Foundation and ThanksUSA.
+He has served on four state education commissions in the Commonwealth of Virginia, helping improve education and workforce opportunities for students and workers, and was appointed as a commissioner on the National Commission on the Cost of Higher Education.

-A graduate of George Mason University in Virginia, Hansen also attended Idaho State University, which recognized him as a distinguished alumnus in 2003.
+An economics graduate of George Mason University in Virginia, Hansen received the distinguished alumni award from the college in 2017.
+Hansen also attended Idaho State University, which recognized him as a distinguished alumnus in 2003.